 My parents have had five Boxers in their lifetime.
-They have fed them from elevated bowls since they were fully grown with no ill effects.
+They have fed them from raised dog bowls since they were fully grown with no ill effects.
 (The elevated bowl system they use is also a food storage container that offers airtight storage to keep food fresh, so this is a plus.
 In case you’re curious, this is what they use).

 The above system would be too large for my miniature schnauzer, so I went with the Dogit Elevated Dish.
 It’s two pieces, an elevated dog bowl stand (which technically you could use as a bowl) and a stainless-steel bowl.
 The nice thing about that is you can use other stainless-steel bowls if you are a frequent washer like I am.